TheCoronas/FakeNews/README.md

 ## How To Run
 To run the game from Unity, navigate to: `Assets>Scenes>Menus>Menu Scenes>start_screen`.
 From here, create an account, sign in, and start playing the game.

+### Admin Functions
+For demonstration purposes, some additional functionality was implemented.
+This was only implemented to speed up demonstration and for debugging, and not for base game functionality.
+- `[` is used to immediately navigate to the previous level
+- `]` is used to immediately navigate to the next level
+- `P` is used to reset the number of ability points

 ## Assets
 Unless otherwise specified, all assets were obtained from the Unity Asset Store.
 The "Standard Assets" default Unity Package is located within `Assets>Standard Assets`.